Are the normal acne remedies not working for you? Find out how BioClarity can help.Learn more now

 When it comes to acne treatment, dermatologists and skin care companies generally turn to two key ingredients: benzoyl peroxide and salicylic acid.
 These ingredients have been touted as acne-fighting wonders for patients suffering from mild to moderate acne and both are present in a variety of over-the-counter and prescription topical acne medications.

 A majority of treatments available contain one or both of these components, but there is a vast difference between their effects.
+Learn about the differences between using benzoyl peroxide or salicylic acid as an acne treatment solution.

 So how is one supposed to know which to use or why exactly these two ingredients are often used in acne treatment?